alexkolo/rag_nutrition_facts_blog/docs/project_description.md

 ## Proposed Solution

 To address this problem, we are developing a RAG-based (Retrieval-Augmented Generation) Q&A Chatbot focused on healthy eating and lifestyle habits.
-This chatbot will serve as a digital clone of Dr. Michael Greger and his team from the science-based nonprofit organization NUTRITIONFACTS.ORG.
+This chatbot will serve as a digital twin of Dr. Michael Greger and his team from the science-based nonprofit organization NUTRITIONFACTS.ORG.

 Key features of the solution include: